 - Affordable – the blade grinder is extremely simple and inexpensive compared with a burr one.
 The price difference between blade and burr grinders allowed Black+Decker to offer a great product.
 Sure, I prefer burr grinders, but I can acknowledge that many coffee lovers prefer freshly ground and brewed coffee over regular coffee, even with a blade grinder.

-- Blade grinder – it doesn’t offer grind size consistency, which results in an uneven extraction.
+- Its blade grinder doesn’t offer grind size consistency, which results in an uneven extraction.

 - Charcoal filter – the Capresso Team Pro Plus includes a charcoal filter, which reduces undesired flavors related to chemicals in tap water.

-- Thermal Carafe – the thermal carafe is a winner feature, as I prefer to keep coffee hot than reheat it.
-Several users claim that this model can keep coffee hot for up to 2 hours.
+- Thermal Carafe – the thermal carafe is a winning feature.
+I prefer to keep coffee hot than reheat it.
+Several users claim this model can keep coffee hot for up to 2 hours.

 - Durability – although I’ve noticed that many models have durability issues, the Capresso Team Pro Pluss Coffee Maker is the most fragile, among my selection, by far.
 The build quality isn’t that good.
 Although I value the removable reservoirs’ convenience, the machine is too plasticky, and most users complain about it.

 - Low customization – unlike some of my top choices, the Capresso Team Pro Plus doesn’t offer adjustable coffee strength settings.
-It won’t matter if you are comfortable making the water to coffee ratio adjustments yourself.
-However, as most people look convenience with grind-and-brew coffeemakers, the lack of this feature might be relevant for you too.
+It won’t matter if you are comfortable making the water-to-coffee ratio adjustments yourself.
+However, as most people look for convenience with grind-and-brew coffeemakers, the lack of this feature might be relevant for you too.

 Which is the Best Grind-And-Brew Coffeemaker?

-I have read hundreds of comments and reviews, which tend to point to the Breville BDC650BSS Grind Control Coffee Maker as the best grind-and-brew coffeemaker.
+I have read and listened to hundreds of comments and reviews that point to the Breville BDC650BSS Grind Control Coffee Maker as the best grind-and-brew coffeemaker.

 It looks excellent, Breville is a good brand with decent customer support, and its grind-and-brew coffeemaker offers most of the key features that users value the most.
-It’s hard to recommend something with limited durability, but many users claim that it can be pretty durable with daily cleaning and proper care.
+It’s hard to recommend something with limited durability.
+Remember that it can be pretty durable with daily cleaning and proper care, according to many users.

 If you are more convenience-oriented, you might prefer the Black+Decker Mill and Brew Coffeemaker CM5000B.
 It isn’t my personal favorite because I rather burr grinders instead of blade grinders.
-However, thousands of users love it, and you might love it as well if you are more practical.
+However, thousands of users love it, and you might also love it if you are more practical.